ENGFAKAYODE/Student-Engagement-Predictive-Analytics-Project-Saint-Louis-University/README.md

 ### 7.2 Distribution and Outlier Analysis

-**Age Distribution** is right-skewed, with the majority of learners aged 18-30 and a mean of 26.6 years.
+**1. Age Distribution** is right-skewed, with the majority of learners aged 18-30 and a mean of 26.6 years.
 Outliers above age 45 represent non-traditional learners.

 <img width="871" height="359" alt="Screenshot 2026-04-22 101010" src="https://github.com/user-attachments/assets/9e85ff12-604e-4684-a202-6315099963cf" />

-**Engagement Score** shows a bimodal distribution with a cluster at 0.30-0.40 (Event learners) and 2.05-2.10 (Internship learners).
+**2. Engagement Score** shows a bimodal distribution with a cluster at 0.30-0.40 (Event learners) and 2.05-2.10 (Internship learners).
 The 1.10 threshold is the primary early-intervention trigger point.

 <img width="876" height="367" alt="Screenshot 2026-04-22 101024" src="https://github.com/user-attachments/assets/f0a8dadf-32dd-4c2b-a105-5ce9d6101da1" />

-**Engagement Score Distribution by Opportunity Category:** Internships dominate platform engagement with a median score of **2.06**, which is 61% higher than Courses (1.28) and more than 5 times higher than Events (0.37).
+**3. Engagement Score Distribution by Opportunity Category:** Internships dominate platform engagement with a median score of **2.06**, which is 61% higher than Courses (1.28) and more than 5 times higher than Events (0.37).
 The steep drop-off across categories suggests learners treat opportunity types very differently in terms of depth of involvement.

 | Category | Median Score | vs. Internship |
 |---|---|---|